Kafang/myfirstlittleelfvirus/README.md

 Thus in order to play around, it is necessary to infect an a.out and rename it to something different and let this renamed file infect another a.out

 ## TODO:
+- IMPORTANT: the registers might contain stuff, that is needed by the original entry, which makes us crash...
 - Scan for other elf files than only a.out
-- Add a mechanism to check if the file is infected already
+- Add a mechanism to check if the file is already infected
 - Check if an elf file is a x86_64 binary before infecting it.
-- An pie elf file can be infected correctly and will run, however it segfaults after executing... in \_\_run\_exit\_handlers but this is still unsatisfying.

 ## DISCLAIMER
 - Learn, have fun and don't do stupid things!